 Payroll Expense Tax (PY)

-San Francisco levies a 0.38% payroll expense tax (or "payroll tax") on all persons engaging in business within the city (As defined in Section 6.2-12 of Article 6) whose annual payroll expense exceeds $300,000.
+San Francisco levies a 0.38% payroll expense tax (a tax on payroll expense) on all persons engaging in business within the city (As defined in Section 6.2-12 of Article 6) whose annual payroll expense exceeds $300,000.

-The term "Payroll Expense" means the compensation paid to, on behalf of, or for the benefit of an individual, including shareholders of a professional corporation or a Limited Liability Company ("LLC"), including:
+The term "Payroll Expense" is defined in Section 902.1 of the Business and Tax Regulations Code, and generally includes but not limited to the compensation paid to, on behalf of, or for the benefit of an individual, including shareholders of a professional corporation or a Limited Liability Company ("LLC"), including:

 - property issued or transferred in exchange for the performance of services (including but not limited to stock options)

 - compensation for services to owners of pass-through entities

 - any other form of compensation, who during any tax year, perform work or render services, in whole or in part in the City

 - Clean Technology